victorrjimenezz/PS4-4PT/README.md

 - Downloading PKGs from repositories/directly from a URL
 - Ability to pause/resume a download
 - Adding/Removing Repositories
-- Searching apps, filtering by name and repository.
+- Searching apps, filtering by name and repository
-- Install/Uninstall downloaded PKGs.
+- Install/Uninstall downloaded PKGs
+- App has English, Spanish, German, and Italian support
 - 4PT updates itself automatically

 ***